nurahmed123/get-reading-time/README.md

 - **Readability Score**: Calculates the Flesch Reading Ease score to evaluate the text's readability.
 - **Sentiment Analysis**: Analyzes the sentiment of the text (Positive, Negative, or Neutral).
 - **SEO-friendly Keywords**: Extracts the top 5 SEO-friendly keywords or key phrases (bi-grams and tri-grams) from the text.
  -  **aiTexGen**: Allows users to generate content based on a search prompt using the Cohere AI API, with a specified word count.

 -  **Automatic Punctuation and Capitalization**: Automatically adds proper punctuation and capitalizes the beginning of sentences in a provided text.
+- **Markdown Table Converter**: Converts tabular data from a string or text format into a structured markdown table.
+- **langTrans (Language Translation)**: Translates text into any supported language.

 ## Installation